Iguanacolossus/Capstone3-TBA/README.md

 ## Simple WaveNet Architecture

-WaveNet was developed by DeepMind researchers in 2016 for doing audio tasks such as text-to-speech.
-The main difference between the 1d convultion neural from my best model thus far and Wave net are dilation with in the layers.
+WaveNet was developed by DeepMind researchers in 2016 for doing audio tasks such as text-to-speech. the thing that makes wavenet unique from a simple 1d CNN is the sequentialy doubling amounts of dilation with each layer.
 A dilated convolutionis a convolution where the filter is applied over an area larger than its length by skipping input values with a certain step.
 It is equivalent to a convolution with a **larger filter** derived from the original filter by dilating it with zeros, but is significantly **more efficient.** This is similar to pooling or strided  convolutions, but here the output has the same size as the input.
 As a special case, dilated convolution with dilation 1 yields the standard convolution.
-By useing dilation the model gets a better global picture of each sample to capture more contextual information.
+By useing dilation the model gets a better global picture of each sample to capture more contextual information by looking a different segments of of the time series.
 There is also the benifit of faster run time.

 Original WaveNet was made to predict a series but I chose an output layer on one neuron and a sigmoid activation function to squiz the information into a binary prediction.
 It also was very very deep with patters of doubling dilation.
 I started small with one pattered of doubling dilarion. architecture summary is below. <br>